 - This type of hedge fund strategies can capture the price spread between current prices of the securities and their expected value following a positive event such as a takeover, M&A, spinoff or more associated with multiple hedge fund companies.

-- A merger arbitrage involves purchasing the stock of the target firm following a merger announcement and shorting the revenant mount of the acquirer’s stocks
+- Merger arbitrage involves purchasing the stock of the target firm following a merger announcement and shorting the revenant mount of the acquirer’s stocks

 Merger arbitrage derives a return from news of acquisitions and mergers

-- Deal is subject to the following conditions:
+- A deal is subject to the following conditions:

 - Regulatory Approvals

-- No adverse change in material terms in target’s financial position
+- No adverse change in material terms in the target’s financial position

 Non-Neutral Portfolios: Hedged/Long-Short Equity